-Approximately one in four U.S. homes have onsite septic systems or a small community cluster system to treat their wastewater (U.S. EPA 2014).14 require hiring professionals to inspect and clean the septic tank.
-Septic system life can be extended if homeowners practice water conservation and avoid flushing large items or grease down their drains.
+Approximately one in four U.S. homes have onsite septic systems or a small community cluster system to treat their wastewater (U.S. EPA 2014).14

 Septic systems are underground wastewater treatment structures that are primarily utilized in rural areas.
 Septic systems use a combination of nature and technology to treat wastewater from domestic plumbing sources.
 If the system is working properly, the wastewater will be treated to protect public health and preserve water quality.